agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >after a few years.

 US seems to be the place to be and further more silicon valley.
-Runway for now is still with DE.
+Runway for now is still with DE as I can't move much before I collect some decent runway.
 Once I get a job in real programming say in the US, runway shall never be a problem.
-6/10.
+Therefore, 6/10.

 **Supporting conditions**